SchleeweisConnor/EBOImageTool/read_me.txt

 		     and will overwrite previous conversions.

 	/r - Replay Instructions	APDUs -> MPX
-	     **Note: Sends all instructions contained within
-		     [file_location] to the BACnet listening port
-		     located at the IPv4 address in [mpxip].
+	     **Note: Sends all instructions contained within [file_location] to the BACnet listening port located at the IPv4 address specified in [mpxip].